realamoghm/Ponder/README.md

 * The Purpose
 * How to install the app?
 * The Different Parts Of The App
-* Downloading the Project
+* How to use the app
-* Copyright
-* Version/Release Information

 ## Purpose of the Project
 Ponder was a project we were tasked to create, its main purpose is to quiz other people and help other people study for their FBLA topic.
 It helps people to practice for their FBLA competition and enhance their skills for their competition.